 CEOP: CODE ENFORCEMENT

 After you have written your landlord about the repair problems, you can contact us and enroll in the CEOP Program.
-But if you choose not to go this route, you can call the Department of Building Inspections directly.
+But if you choose not to go this route, you can call the Department of Building Inspections directly and file a complaint.
 (NOTE: If you think that you live in an illegal unit DO NOT contact DBI.)
 If a building inspector discovers that the unit is illegal, you may be evicted.
 Contact our counseling line (415) 703-8644 to talk to a counselor about whether your unit might be illegal.

 The Department of Building Inspections is responsible for enforcing the Housing Code for the City of San Francisco.
 If your landlord does not make the requested repairs, contact the Department of Building Inspections, Housing Inspection Division at (415) 558-6220 and file a complaint.
 Request an inspection of your apartment or building for violations of the Housing Code.